What size wire for well pump? Have a new well installed and need to wire it? You can use a standard romex inside the house.

 If you’re installing your own pump, you should read the owner’s manual before you get started.
 Make sure you have all of the tools needed to complete the job.
 You’ll also need to disconnect power at the electrical panel or pump control box.
 A voltmeter is helpful for this.
 Be sure all wiring meets local and national codes.
 If you’re not sure, you can ask a contractor for assistance.

 Before you begin, read your pump’s manual and prepare any necessary tools.
 Before installing the pump, be sure to turn off power at the electrical panel or pump control box.
 If you can, check the double-pole circuit breaker at the electrical panel.
-If it trips, the pump may be faulty.
+When it trips, the pump may be faulty.
 If this is the case, contact a professional.
 If you have trouble rewiring the pump, contact a professional plumber or electrician.

-Why a Well Pump Needs a Neutral Wire
+Why a Well Pump Needs a Neutral Wire?

 A neutral wire is necessary for a number of reasons.
 For one, the load will not run at its maximum efficiency if there is no neutral.
 It is also necessary to prevent voltage spikes.
 In addition to this, a neutral wire will prevent the motor from overheating and damage the surrounding wiring.
 A third reason is that the pump can have a low flow rate, which can lead to dim lights and a loss of well prime.
 What size wire for well pump?